Product Agent Skill

 User asks: "Should I build a password manager for the Apple ecosystem?"

-opportunity(likely WEAK - Apple already provides this) - Present findings: "Based on the analysis, this is not recommended.
-The market is saturated with Apple's own iCloud Keychain as a free, deeply-integrated solution.
-The opportunity is weak unless you have a truly novel approach or serve a specific underserved niche."
+Summary: This is not recommended. iCloud Keychain dominates as a free, deeply-integrated solution.
+Unless you have a truly novel approach or serve a specific underserved niche, the market is too saturated.

 Tips for Effective Use